Financial Aid Award Appeal Letter | Samples with Special Circumstances | Institutional Appeals

 You Will Never Get An Answer Unless You Ask”

-Contact Me For Help for Your Situation
+Contact Me For Help with Your Situation

 “Each appeal case I prepare is unique and treated as such.
 No template formats, etc.”- Coach Jim

-OR, if you are going to write your own letter then I highly suggest you check out the e-Book below.
+If you are going to write your own letter then I highly suggest you check out the e-Book below.
 These sample letters below contain “reasons for special circumstances”

 The letters do not explain the methodology of the process, specifically the “indicators” and how financial aid adjustments can be made by the Financial Aid Office.